Joseph McCarthy: Support from Catholics and the Kennedy family

 One of the strongest bases of anti-Communist sentiment in the United States was the Catholic community, which constituted over 20% of the national vote.
 McCarthy identified himself as Catholic, and although the great majority of Catholics were Democrats, as his fame as a leading anti-Communist grew, he became popular in Catholic communities across the country, with strong support from many leading Catholics, diocesan newspapers, and Catholic journals.
 At the same time, some Catholics opposed McCarthy, notably the anti-Communist author Father John Francis Cronin and the influential journal Commonweal.

 McCarthy established a bond with the powerful Kennedy family, which had high visibility among Catholics.
 McCarthy became a close friend of Joseph P. Kennedy Sr., himself a fervent anti-Communist, and he was also a frequent guest at the Kennedy compound in Hyannis Port, Massachusetts.
 He dated two of Kennedy's daughters, Patricia and Eunice.
 It has been stated that McCarthy was godfather to Robert F. Kennedy's first child, Kathleen Kennedy.
 This claim was acknowledged by Robert's wife and Kathleen's mother Ethel, though Kathleen later claimed that she looked at her baptismal certificate and that her actual godfather was Manhattanville College of the Sacred Heart professor Daniel Walsh.

 Robert Kennedy was unusual among his Harvard friends for defending McCarthy when they discussed politics after graduation.
 He was chosen by McCarthy to be a counsel for his investigatory committee, but resigned after six months due to disagreements with McCarthy and Committee Counsel Roy Cohn.
 Joseph Kennedy had a national network of contacts and became a vocal supporter, building McCarthy's popularity among Catholics and making sizable contributions to McCarthy's campaigns.
 The Kennedy patriarch hoped that one of his sons would be president.
 Mindful of the anti-Catholic prejudice which Al Smith faced during his 1928 campaign for that office, Joseph Kennedy supported McCarthy as a national Catholic politician who might pave the way for a younger Kennedy's presidential candidacy.

 Unlike many Democrats, John F. Kennedy, who served in the Senate with McCarthy from 1953 until the latter's death in 1957, never attacked McCarthy.
-Due to his friendship with the Kennedys and, reportedly, a $50,000 donation from Joseph Kennedy, McCarthy did not campaign for JFK's 1952 opponent, Republican incumbent Henry Cabot Lodge Jr..
+Due to his friendship with the Kennedys and, reportedly, a $50,000 donation from Joseph Kennedy, McCarthy did not campaign for incumbent Republican senator Henry Cabot Lodge Jr. when John F. Kennedy challenged him in 1952.
 Lodge lost despite Eisenhower winning the state in the presidential election.
-When a speaker at a February 1952 final club dinner stated that he was glad that McCarthy had not attended Harvard, an angry Kennedy jumped up, denounced the speaker, and left the event.
-When Arthur M. Schlesinger Jr. asked John Kennedy why he avoided criticizing McCarthy, Kennedy responded by saying, "Hell, half my voters in Massachusetts look on McCarthy as a hero".
+When a speaker at a February 1952 final club dinner stated that he was glad that McCarthy had not attended Harvard University, an angry Kennedy jumped up, denounced the speaker, and left the event; when Arthur M. Schlesinger Jr. asked John Kennedy why he avoided criticizing McCarthy, Kennedy responded by saying, "Hell, half my voters in Massachusetts look on McCarthy as a hero".